 5. Make a holiday to-do list that’s only about fun and togetherness

 The holidays are the perfect time for hygge, but they can also easily become stressful and overwhelming.
 This season, before any negativity creeps in, make a holiday to-do list that’s hygge-inspired and all about fun and togetherness.
 Maybe it includes drinks around the fireplace, or perhaps a family trip to choose a Christmas tree.
 Start a new tradition or practice one that’s tried and true!

-Clay Gillham is the owner of The Tailored Life by Clay, a professional home organization and interior styling business in Henderson, Kentucky.
-Visit her website, www.thetailoredlifebyclay.com or shop candles at www.hendersonhyggeco.com.
+Clay Gillham is the owner of The Tailored Life, LLC and co-owner and -operator of The Henderson Hygge Co. in Henderson, Kentucky.
+To learn more, visit her website, www.thetailoredlifebyclay.com or shop candles at www.hendersonhyggeco.com.
 You can also follow her on Instagram (@thetailoredlifebyclay) or Facebook (The Tailored Life by Clay) and follow along with The Henderson Hygge Co. on Instagram (@hendersonhyggeco).